How to set up a Tax Free Company in Paradise

 There are fewer restrictions on the types of businesses that can be conducted by Amity companies, but the capitalization requirements are higher and the shareholding rules can get complicated.
 If you need assistance with this, I can connect you to a Thai lawyer and an American tax lawyer, or to Thai incorporation service providers.

-If you want to learn more on how to set up a tax free company in paradise, you should consider joining our PT Society.
+If you want to learn more about how to set up a tax free company in paradise, you should consider joining our PT Society.
 If you want to compare other jurisdictions to incorporate your company, get tax residency, obtain a second passport or open a bank account, you can check our free comparison tools: passports.io / incorporations.io / bankaccounts.io.
 If you need customized advice to get an optimal internationalization solution to improve your privacy, freedom and wealth, contact us or check how we can help you.